padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 learn more by reading the [generators guide](/guides/generators/overview "generators guide").

-For this sample application, we will use the ActiveRecord ORM, the Slim templating language, the RSpec testing framework and the jQuery JavaScript library.
+For this sample application, we will use the Sequel ORM, the Haml templating language, the RSpec testing framework and the jQuery JavaScript library.
 With that in mind, let us generate our new project: